 • Identify how to manage study time and skills

-• How to develop maths, English and prepare you for speaking and listening
+• Develop maths and/or English and prepare you for speaking and listening

 • Explain the apprentice role and responsibilities in Safeguarding, Prevent and British Values.